MengLinMaker/Midi-Virtual-Piano/README.md

 # Design process
+## The problem
+There are many piano visualisation apps.
+However, finding a good app has proven to be very difficult and quite a common question.
+Most visualisers are not 'beautiful' or have good audio quality or none at all.
+Some apps require payment.
+Some have a lot of bugs.
+Some are not cross platform.
+Ultimately a visualiser can be used to teach and enhance expression.

 ## Aim
-**To create an app that simplifies the video creation workflow for composers. (specifically for piano composers).**
+**To create an app that simplifies the video creation workflow for composers. (specifically for youtube piano composers).
+User experience is top priority**

 **Questions to be answered:**
 * What is the fastest workflow?